 “Pride makes us artificial and humility makes us real.” —Thomas Merton

 As believers, we are God’s children.
-The world looks at us to see a reflection of God, and to see what God and his children are like.
-If we are caught up in ourselves—in narcissism—the watching world will see a marred image.
-It will see a body of Christ which is selfish, cares nothing for anyone else, and doesn’t believe its own teachings.
+The world looks at us to see a reflection of God—to see what He is like.
+If we are caught up in ourselves, the watching world will see a marred image.
+It will see a body of Christ that is selfish, cares little for anyone else, and doesn’t believe its own teachings.

 Ego is a fickle thing.
 Having a deficient ego can cause someone to wallow in self-doubt and lack confidence.
-On the other hand, someone with an inflated sense of self-worth can be seen as an egomaniac, self-aggrandizing and arrogant.
-It can be particularly challenging for Christians who have been successful to find balance.
+On the other hand, someone with an inflated sense of self-worth can be seen as an egomaniac and arrogant.
+It can often be challenging for Christians who have been successful to find balance.

-The apostle Paul serves as an example.
+But the apostle Paul serves as a good example.
 His ministry grew and spread rapidly, yet this was his perspective: “We do not want to boast about work already done in someone else’s territory.
 But, ‘Let the one who boasts boast in the Lord.’
 For it is not the one who commends himself who is approved, but the one whom the Lord commends” (2 Corinthians 10:16-18).

-How can we best acknowledge, celebrate, and take satisfaction in what God is doing in, around, and through us, in a way which honors God and reflects him to others?
+How can we best acknowledge, celebrate, and take satisfaction in what God is doing in, around, and through us in a way that honors Him and reflects Him to others?

-My prayer this week—Lord God, I admit my struggles with pride and ego.
+My prayer this week—Lord God, you know my struggles with pride.
 I desire to give you the praise and glory for the good things you’ve placed in my life!
-Will you help me to recognize and confess pride as it occurs in my heart, to your glory, my growth, and others’ blessing?
+Please help me to recognize and confess pride as it occurs in my heart, to your glory, my growth, and others’ blessing.